-This article will help you understand whether you have a need to send from a dedicated IP address.
-If you do need one, or if you already have a dedicated IP address with us, this article also helps you better understand the process of our dedicated IP ramp-ups.
+If you want a dedicated IP, or if you already have a dedicated IP address with us, it's important that you understand the process and purpose of our dedicated IP ramp-ups.

-It provides practical examples of why and how we plan these ramp-ups and execute them for our users.
+Here we provide some practical examples of why and how we plan these ramp-ups and execute them for our customers.

-Not sure if a dedicated IP is right for you?
+How do I know if a dedicated IP is right for me?